 - 4 slices sourdough bread

-- 1 tbsp basil pesto
+- 1 tablespoon basil pesto

-- 2 tbsp spreadable butter
+- 2 tablespoon spreadable butter

 - 2 sliced gouda or cheddar cheese

-- Spread the pesto on the non-butter side of two slices of the bread and place in the pan, buttered side down. top with egg, bacon and cheese.
+- Finish the sandwiches.
+Once the eggs are cooked, top each slice of bread with an egg, two slices of bacon and a slice of cheese.
 Place the additional slice of bread on the top of each sandwich, with the buttered side facing out.
 Cook for 2-3 minutes until golden brown.
 Carefully flip the sandwiches and cook for an additional 2-3 minutes.
 Remove from the pan and serve immediately.

 This post was originally published in September 2016.
 It was updated in May 2022 with some new information and photos.
 No changes were made to the original recipe.